Request for Proposals Fontana Village Resort Operation

 Site Development plans

-viii) Commitment Statement (Form 8).
-Proposals must be signed by an official that is authorized to bind the applicant, and proposals shall remain binding for 180 days from the Proposal Due date
+viii) Commitment Statement (Form 8) - Proposals must be signed by an official that is authorized to bind the applicant, and proposals shall remain binding for 180 days from the Proposal's Due date

-5) TVA may withdraw an award, if offeror cannot successfully procure insurance coverages required by TVA.
+5) TVA may withdraw an award if the offeror cannot successfully procure insurance coverages required by TVA.

 Applicants must submit a $5,000 deposit payable to TVA with each proposal.
 If selected as the operator, the $5,000 deposit will be applied toward the total administrative cost.
 If the successful applicant withdraws after being notified they were selected, the $5,000 deposit shall be forfeited to TVA.
 Applicants that are not selected will receive a full refund of the $5,000 deposit.

 The deposit shall be sent to the address shown below.
 Note in the memo line of the check “Fontana Village Proposal”.

 Tennessee Valley Authority

 Attn: Meagan Van Dam